nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2 Updated Details Summary
 (Peirong)

-Within the red rectangle box, Jarvis will notify you if the login was successful and the login information entered.
+Within the command box marked as 3 in Figure 5.1a above, Jarvis will notify you if the login was successful and the login information entered.
-The username, password and student names are covered with a red rectangle for this diagram only to protect the Avenger's account security.
+The username, password and student names are covered with a red rectangle for Figure 5.1a to protect the Avenger's account security.
 You will be able to see the login details you entered.

 <div style="page-break-after: always;"></div>